kornia/kornia/CONTRIBUTING.rst

 - Use meaningful names for variables, functions and classes.

+- Write docstring for the new functions you ma
+    - We use Google Style Docstring, see [`Tutorial <https://google.github.io/styleguide/pyguide.html>`_] [`Example <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_].
+    - We would also add doctests for each non-private function.
+For details, you may refer to [`here <https://docs.python.org/3/library/doctest.html>`_].

 - Write small incremental changes:

   - In order to have a linear and clean commits history, we recommend to commit each small change that you do to the source code.